hannonhill/Calendar-Site/README.md

 * Multi-channel output for a variety of pages (XHTML, PDF, RSS, iCal, XML).
 * Display events from external resources (Google Calendar Feed, XML, JSON, Cascade XML and Feed Blocks)

-**Note:** For best results, import into an instance of Cascade running version 7.2 or greater.
-Results may vary importing into 7.0.x because of potential database structure changes and updates to how Dynamic Metadata are created/stored.
+**Note:** This version makes use of the Velocity `#import` directive.
+For best results, import into an instance of Cascade running version 7.6 or greater; otherwise, the Formats being imported will need to be copied into the Format performing the import.
+Results may vary importing into 7.0.x, because of potential database structure changes and updates to how Dynamic Metadata are created/stored.

 ## Repeating Options